5stackgg/kustomize-app-config/README.md

 }
 ```

+### Minio Setup
-4. Create s3 Bucket at your s3 URL provided
+Create Minio Bucket at your Minio URL provided in your config
 	A. https://console.5stack.gg/buckets
 	B. To to the access keys tab and create a new access key for the user you created in step 1
 	C. Copy the access key id and secret to the s3-secrets.env file
 	D. re-run `./kustomize build base | kubectl apply -f -` to apply the changes

-5. run the `./update` script after updating the s3-secrets.env file
+run the `./update` script after updating the s3-secrets.env file

 ### Update Script Params